-Bachelor of Business Administration Master of Business Administration Doctor of Business Administration
+Bachelor of Business Administration Master of Business Administration Doctor of Business Administration Master of Divinity

 Prospective enrollees are encouraged to discuss personal educational and occupational plans with school personnel prior to enrolling or signing enrollment agreements.
 All information in the contents of this school catalog is current and is so certified as true by the President of California Victor University.